 The CB2 receptors serve a different purpose in the body.
-They are concentrated throughout the immune and digestive system.
+They are concentrated throughout the immune and digestive systems.
 CBD receptors interact and bond strongly to only these receptors.
-Which is another reason why CBD is classified as a schedule V drug.
+Which is another reason why CBD is classified as a Schedule V drug?

 3. Enzyme Metabolism